- Know your needs.

 While you don't have to become an expert on all annuity fees, knowing the most common types will help you evaluate products and ask the right questions.
-Generally, there are four types of annuity fees:
+Generally, there are 4 types of annuity fees:

 Insurance charges.
 Also known as mortality and expense (M&E) fees and administrative fees, these charges pay for insurance guarantees that are automatically included in the annuity, and the selling and administrative expenses of the contract.

 Surrender charges.
 Most insurance companies limit the amount of penalty-free withdrawals one can take during the initial years of a contract, and place a surrender charge on any withdrawals above that preset limit (typically, to help cover the commissions the company paid).
 Be careful, as surrender charges can be significant and can be imposed for an extended time period.
 Be sure to ask for details on any surrender charges to help ensure that you have enough flexibility.

 Investment management fees.
-These are assessed depending on the investment options within variable annuities, and are similar to management fees on mutual funds.
+These are assessed on the investment options within variable annuities, and are similar to management fees on mutual funds.
 Check the annuity prospectus for any underlying funds to learn how much you might pay for investment management fees.